 How to Maximize Your Return on Investment in a Savings Account

 Even a seemingly small monthly fee or insignificant transaction fee can significantly affect the ROI you can get from your savings account.
 It is also important to note that the difference in ROI when savings were invested in an account with monthly or transaction fees was more than the amount of the fees.
-This is because in a high-interest savings account, interest is calculated daily and so while a monthly fee of $5 and transaction fees totaling 50 cents per month add up to only $66 in fees over 12 months, the difference in your ROI is more than $73 because you are missing out on that compounding interest.
+This is because in a higher-interest savings account, interest is calculated daily and so while a monthly fee of $5 and transaction fees totaling 50 cents per month add up to only $66 in fees over 12 months, the difference in your ROI is more than $73 because you are missing out on that compounding interest.

 To get the best return on your investment:

-- Choose a fee-free online savings account.
-Choosing a dedicated high-interest savings account allows you to avoid all fees which will affect your ROI.
+- Take the time to find a fee-free online savings account.
+Choosing a dedicated higher-interest savings account allows you to avoid all fees which will affect your ROI.
 An online savings account will have no monthly service fees and will not charge you transaction fees for making deposits or withdrawals, no matter what the amount.

 - Link to a fee-free transaction account.
-Making sure your high interest savings account is fee-free is only the first step as fees can eat away at your savings from the outside too.
+Making sure your higher-interest savings account is fee-free is only the first step as fees can eat away at your savings from the outside too.
 The account you use to make deposits to your savings fund may attract monthly or transaction fees and these eat into your overall funds, and can affect the amount you are able to contribute to your savings each week.

 - Make regular deposits to your savings.
 As mentioned earlier, compounding interest means that every day your balance grows so too do your interest earnings, increasing your return on investment.
 Therefore, each day or week that you can make a deposit to your savings gets you closer to a higher ROI, rather than you making one larger deposit at the end of each month or quarter.